KingSpammerNerd/file_encrypt_util/README.md

 # file_encrypt_util
 A simple plaintext encryption utility, written in Java

+Update notes, Version 1.1.1:

+-No longer displays password input on screen, similar to UNIX login prompts.

 Update notes, Version 1.1:

 -Now prompts the user when starting an encryption/decryption operation, if the specified output file already exists.